Cambridge Autonomous Mobility

 Summary by Andre Beaumont

-The Cambridge Autonomous Mobility consultancy provides one of Europe's most influential commentary on driverless cars, world-leading conceptualisation of the integration of autonomous vehicles into the built environment and with the internet of things and a leading node of knowledge within the UK on driverless cars.
+The Cambridge Autonomous Mobility consultancy provides one of Europe's most influential commentaries on driverless cars, world-leading conceptualisation of the integration of autonomous vehicles into the built environment and with the internet of things and a leading node of knowledge within the UK on driverless cars.

 The consultancy's interest focuses on two aspects: